nav9/splitVideoQualityViewer/README.md

 * `A` or `a` to toggle the axis of split (horizontal or vertical).
 * `L` or `l` to toggle the display of the line separating the videos.
 No line will be shown if only one video is being played.

-# Extra functionality explanation
+# More info
 * Videos will dynamically adapt to availability of video frames.
 So if two videos are played, where one ends after 1 minute and the other continues playing, the display will dynamically adapt to stop showing the first video when it no longer has any frames to display.
 * No audio is played, since multiple videos may be involved.
 Also, the focus is on visual quality evaluation.
-* Tested filetypes: mkv, mp4 (though it should support any video file that Python OpenCV supports).
+* Tested video formats: mkv, avi, mxf, flv, ogx, mp4, hevc, swf, m2ts, ts, m2v, vob, mjpeg, webm, mkv, wmv, mov, wtv, mpeg, 3gp, mpg, asf, mts (theoretically, it should support any video file that Python's OpenCV package supports).

 # TODO
 * Videos of two different framerates.